electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-3. Unassign your pre-factory fixture device in order to reuse it in other Projects.
+3. Unassign your BlinkUp fixture in order to re-use it in other Projects.

 ```
 > impt dg unassign